 Residents Maintain Autonomy

-This is a measure of the percentage of long-term stay residents that needed increased assistance with activities of daily living over time.
-ADL's include activities such as moving around and eating.
+This metric is a measure of the percent of long-term care patients that required more assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and using the bathroom.

 Ability to Keep Residents Mobile

-This datapoint is a measure of the percent of long-term care patients that remained mobile levels.
+This is a measure of the percent of long-term care residents who remained mobile levels.
+Some would argue that the ability to move around is critical to residents' physical and mental well-being.

 Hospitalizations